-Emma Cooper graduated from the University of Exeter with a degree in law (LLB Honours) in 1999 and completed the Legal Practitioners Course at the College of Law, Guildford the following year.
+Emma Cooper graduated from the University of Exeter with a degree in Law (LLB Honours) in 1999 and completed the Legal Practitioners Course at the College of Law, Guildford the following year.
 Emma joined Herbert Smith in London where she trained and qualified as a solicitor practicing in England and Wales.
-In 2002, Emma obtained dual qualification in Northern Ireland and joined Carson McDowell’s Real Estate Team as a solicitor before becoming a Partner in 2010.
-Emma continues to practice both in Northern Ireland and England and Wales.
+In 2002, Emma obtained dual qualification in Northern Ireland and joined Carson McDowell’s Real Estate team as a solicitor before becoming a partner in 2010.
+Emma continues to practice in Northern Ireland, England and Wales.

 Notable transactions include:

-- Advising the Belfast Harbour Commissioners with respect to the a acquisition of the landmark building, The Obel, Belfast for a sum in excess of £15m
+- Advising the Belfast Harbour Commissioners with respect to the acquisition of the landmark building, The Obel, Belfast for a sum in excess of £15m.

-- Representing Bespoke Managed Offices with respect to its entry into Northern Irelan, acquiring premises at Adelaide Street and managing occupation for Ernst and Young
+- Representing Bespoke Managed Offices with respect to its entry into Northern Ireland, acquiring premises at Adelaide Street and managing occupation for Ernst and Young.